mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 Circles represent computations, boxes represent data.

 Red means actively taking up resources.
-Red is bad
+Red is bad.

 * Red circles: tasks currently executing in a thread
 * Red boxes: data currently residing in the cache occupying precious memory

-Blue means finished or released
+Blue means finished or released.
+Blue is good.

 * Blue circles: finished tasks
 * Blue boxes: data released from memory because we no longer need it for any